colin-hofer/yap/README.md

 - `transcripts/<id>.jsonl`: retained transcript journal, reconciled with trusted peers when they are online, and compacted back to the most recent 1000 events

 All app-managed files are written with private permissions.

+## Internal Transport Detail

+`yap` does not have a user-facing "topic" feature.

+Internally, each swarm maps to a libp2p GossipSub channel named `yap/swarm/<swarm-id>/v2`.
+That channel is just the pubsub transport used to move encrypted chat and presence messages between trusted peers in the same swarm.

 ## Transport Note